-No plan to house hundreds of people living in tents on Vancouver's Hastings Street, say advocates | CBC News
+No plan to house people living in tents in Vancouver's Downtown Eastside, say advocates | CBC News

 B.C.
 Housing says not enough housing is available for all the people living on the street on such short notice.

-An update from the city on Wednesday said a big contingent of police at the Main and Hastings intersection in the afternoon "was not as a result of the City's effort to remove structures," and instead stemmed from the incident outside the community centre.
+An update from the city on Wednesday said a big contingent of police at the Main and Hastings intersection in the afternoon "was not as a result of the City's effort to remove structures," and instead stemmed from an incident Tuesday when a brawl broke out between residents and police outside the community centre at that location.

 The city said staff aimed to approach encampment residents "with respect and sensitivity, encouraging and supporting voluntary removal of tents and belongings through conversation" but it couldn't ignore the significant safety risks to the neighbourhood.